ayushrajdahal/academic/_pages/about.md

 Over the past few years, I worked on a number of projects and papers where I was able to use Machine Learning and Data Analysis to solve problems across domains ranging from Socioeconomics to HCI (Human-Computer Interaction).
 So, this website was my attempt to document some of them.

-If you'd like to learn more about me or my projects, or have any crazy idea that you'd like to bring to life, please let me know!
+If you'd like to learn more about me or my projects, or have any crazy idea that you want to bring to life, please let me know!

 Get in touch
 ------